 In most subjects there is a choice between core and extended curricula, making IGCSE suitable for a wide range of abilities.

-About CIE Programmes and Qualifications Offered at SGS:
+About CAIE Programmes and Qualifications Offered at SGS:

 Cambridge Secondary 1 Checkpoint: